-The Golden Silk Orb-Weaver (Nephila), or Banana Spider, is a large arachnid – a spider.
+The Golden Silk Orb Weaver (Nephila constricta) is a large arachnid in the Araneidae family of orb weaver spiders.
 Nephila means fond of spinning.
-The Golden Silk Orb-Weaver has yellow (gold) silk, which they use to make their webs.
+The Golden Silk Orb Weaver has yellow (gold) silk, which they use to make their webs.

-The Golden Silk Orb-Weaver varies in colour from reddish to greenish yellow.
-They can grow to 4.8–5.1 centimetres (1.5–2 inches).
-Females are larger than males.
+The Golden Silk Orb Weaver varies in colour from reddish to greenish yellow.

-The Golden Silk Orb-Weaver makes a large asymmetric orb web up to one and a half meters in diameter.
-They stay in their webs permanently.
+The Golden Silk Orb Weaver makes a large asymmetric orb web up to one and a half meters in diameter.
+It stays in its webs permanently.

-Female Golden Silk Orb-Weavers produce an egg-sac to protect her eggs.
+The female Golden Silk Orb Weaver produces an egg sac, which contains her eggs.
 The eggs are deposited on a silk platform and are covered in loose silk to form a sac.
 This sac is firmly attached to surrounding vegetation so that it is hidden from view of predators.
-These sacs can contain 300-3,000 eggs.
+Each sac can contain 300-3,000 eggs.

 Spiderlings hatch out of the eggs and form a communal web initially, living together.
 They eat each other and the strongest survive.
 The survivors leave the communal web and make their own webs.

-Golden Silk Orb-Weavers change their body positioning with the direction of the sun to maintain a regulated internal temperature.
-As the temperature cools, the spiders position themselves to face the sun to get as much warmth as possible.
+The Golden Silk Orb Weaver changes its body positioning with the direction of the sun to maintain a regulated internal temperature.
+As the temperature cools, the spider positions itself to face the sun to get as much warmth as possible.

-The Golden Silk Orb-Weaver has venomous fangs to catch their prey, such as insects, but it does not seem to be harmful on humans.
+The Golden Silk Orb Weaver has venomous fangs to catch its prey, such as insects, but it does not seem to be harmful to humans.

 Photographer: Martina Nicolls